 Little Scorpion is a fraction of a mile east.

 The anchorage is quite deep and you’ll find that you have to maneuver in fairly close to anchor in less than 35 ft.
 The bottom is mostly sand, though we have encountered some eel grass.

 We generally anchor bow and stern to prevent swinging.
-Other boats line up beam-to-beam in a NW-SE line all along the east side of the rocks.
-I prefer the spots in the SE corner of the anchorage but will accept the second tier spots that are farther out.
+Other boats line up beam-to-beam in a East-West behind Scorpion Rock.
+I prefer the spots in the SW corner of the anchorage but will accept the second tier spots that are farther out.
 There is also room to moor east of the primary spots close to shore.

 Nothing that you can’t see.
 The bottom is sand and holding is excellent and kelp is not an issue these days.
 Eel grass might be.
 Occasionally, abrupt wind shifts (though not necessarily Santa Anas) will suddenly make your secondary anchor the primary.
 Our advice is to ensure you’ve got 7:1 scope at both ends if you’re using rope rode and make sure both are set hard.

 Even though we had plenty of scope in December 2022, a wind shift to the northeast made it impossible to retrieve our secondary anchor by slacking the primary.
 The rode simply bowed and we couldn’t get over the stern hook.
 At this point we were in danger of being blown into the rocks to the east.
 We reluctantly tied a fender to our aft rode and jettisoned the ground tackle.
 We attempted to retrieve it but wind and waves made that too hazardous.
 Fortunately for us, our friend Rex was able to blast out there in his Whaler a few days later and pick it up.